 A: There are a few options available.
 You can take the formal route with a pet trust, set up a provision in your will, or even an informal agreement.
 You also can come to an informal arrangement with a family member or friend to care for them.
 Let’s look at the pros and cons of each of the four options:

 1. Pet trust: This legal technique transfers ownership of your dog to a trust, which includes instructions for their care and money that’s needed to pay for it.
-You will name a caregiver, and appoint a trustee to oversee care and any related expenses.
+You will name a caregiver, and appoint a trustee to oversee the care and any related expenses.

 Pros: You have the most control over the care of your dog and the money spent, as the caregiver and trustee are under a legal obligation to follow your exact instructions.
 If you choose a statutory pet trust, it includes less detail, allowing state law to back up your wishes.
 This may be sufficient if you do not foresee family members contesting the trust.
-Also, if you opt for a living pet trust, as opposed to one that kicks in after you die, your dog are provided for in a case where you become unable to care for them yourself due to serious injury, illness, or advanced age.
+Also, if you opt for a living pet trust, as opposed to one that kicks in after you die, your dog is provided for in a case where you become unable to care for them yourself due to serious injury, illness, or advanced age.

 Cons: You must use a legal professional as well as fund the trust upon creation and pay for any start-up and administrative fees.
 However, that might not be a con for some.
 If you already have an estate plan in the works, adding a pet is typically very inexpensive and wouldn’t add much to the overall cost.